volunteermatch/vm-contrib/graphql/README.md

 Welcome to the Open Network API V3, built with GraphQL.

 ### Getting Started
 GraphQL is a flexible data query language that allows you to define API call responses to match your use case.
 New to GraphQL?
-Check out the [offical docs](http://graphql.org) or[How To GraphQL](https://www.howtographql.com) to get started.
+Check out the [offical docs](http://graphql.org) or [How To GraphQL](https://www.howtographql.com) to get started.

-To familiarize yourself with the Open Network API, you can start right away making some calls with our GraphiQL plugin (coming soon...)
+To familiarize yourself with the Open Network API, you can start making calls right away with our [GraphiQL plugin](https://www.stage.volunteermatch.org/s/graphiql)

 ### Documentation
 See our [best practices documentation](https://media.volunteermatch.org/docs/api/OpenNetworkAPIv3BestPractices.pdf) for how to best integrate VolunteerMatch content into your application.
 Detailed query/mutation documentation can be retrieved and viewed with the GraphQL client of your choosing (see below).